dfontana/dfontana.github.io/content/disbot.md

 Building won't require any special `Cargo.toml` options, but it will require the help of the [rust-musl-cross](https://github.com/messense/rust-musl-cross) base Docker Image for compiling a binary that can run on the ARMv7 Architecture of the Pi.
 The general approach I take here is:

 1. Use a Multi-stage build
-1. Cache dependencies in the first step, so they only redownload on change
+1. Cache dependencies in the first step, so they only re-download on change
 1. Compile the application in the next step, using whatever build dependencies I need (eg `rust-musl-cross`, or maybe your fav `jdk` if that's your poison {{em(id="shrug-dog")}})
 1. Copy the final artifact into an optimized run container (eg `Alpine Linux`, or your fav `jre` if you're _still_ sipping that {{em(id="shrug-dog")}})